signemik/ShootingNYC/Index.md

 <p align="center">
   <img src="Images/protest_month.png" style="width:80%">
 </p>
+<p style="color:grey"><small><i> The figure shows the monthly distribution of protests in New York City.
+The number of protests was relatively low at the beginning of 2020, but then peak in June.
+Afterward, the number of protests decreases but keeps at a stable level.</i></small></p>

 It is interesting that the number of protests peaks during the Summer which was also the case for the number of shootings.
 The murder of George Floyd happened on the 25th of May 2020 which resulted in many protests in June by the Black Lives Matter movement.
 In October the restrictions for New York City were renewed which resulted in protests during the Autumn 2020.
 The presidential election was at the beginning of November which explains some of the protests during the time up to and shortly after the election.